cocos-creator/docs-3d-deprecated/en/editor/publish/publish-huawei-mini-game.md

-# Publish to Huawei Quick Games
+# Publishing to Huawei Quick Games

-Starting with v1.0.2, Cocos Creator 3D officially supports the release of games to the Huawei Quick Games.
+Starting with v1.0.2, Cocos Creator 3D officially supports the release of games to the **Huawei Quick Games**.

 ## Environment Configuration